-Most of the rest of this web site was prepared by Kay Cherry, wife of Kim Cherry.
+Most of the rest of this web site was prepared by me, Kay Cherry, wife of Kim Cherry.
 Kim wrote the letter above and the symptoms and resolutions section.
 Many times I say we.
 That is because I am eating what Kim eats and doing many of the things Kim is doing.
 I had breast cancer four years before his ALS diagnosis and so had been studying extensively since then to find a way to prevent further cancer.
 I just added another dimension of study to include ALS.
-Our home is in Idaho but because of his difficulty in breathing in the cold weather the winter of 2011-2012, we have spent the last three winters in Texas (and another two winters in Yuma, AZ) in search of low elevation and warm winter weather.
-There is more oxygen to breathe at sea level.
-We returned to Idaho each April.
-This site is continueally updated and augmented.
-Try not to let the location of where we are confuse you.
+This site is continously updated and augmented.

 We continue to study and learn so this site will be changing as we do.
 We will add resources as we find them.
 If you contact us, we will get back to you.

 Kim says that you don't cure a broken leg, you heal it.
 We believe that you cannot cure ALS but as you heal your health issues, you can heal your ALS.
 We feel that so much of ALS is toxins in the body.
 How can a drug that has to be not natural by law and therefore contain toxins, be something that can heal a toxic body?

 We believe that there is not one way to heal, that God has given us multiple tools.
 This website shows many others who have healed. https://healingals.org/healedhealing-pals/.